/ proxycurl

 Not bad!
 You can get even more sophisticated with operators for an even more refined search results returned too.

-Now let's talk a bit more about extracting this data from LinkedIn:
+Now let's talk a bit more about extracting this data from Professional Social Network:

 Ideally, we want to automate and systemize as much as possible.
 Especially if you're doing this at scale image for recruiting.